 Most of Poland’s motorways were still the ones Hitler had built – yes, most of these roads were in former pre-war Germany, and I'd probably driven on half of them when I drove there in 1998.
 They were concrete and bumpy (the overtaking lane was the smoother surface), but although of pre-war construction, were very quiet.

 In the cities, most of the residential tower blocks still had the appearance of being built to house the citizens, not to please them, although there were signs of a change in that policy with more private ownership.
 Unfortunately, if you wanted to buy a decent flat, it was best to have one being built.
 And often, you would have to pay all the money up front before the contractor had even started building.
-Before the rules were tightened, it wasn't uncommon for these builders to run out of cash, leaving those who'd invested much of their money with just land and barely a few walls, and would often have to find tens of thousands of zlotys elsewhere.
+Before the rules were tightened, it wasn't uncommon for these builders to run out of cash, leaving those who'd invested much of their money with just land and barely a few walls, and would often have to find tens of thousands of zlotys elsewhere to finish the job.

 When I settled down in Kraków, there was only one shopping centre of any description in the city (although there was a local Macro).
 Any major food shopping had to be done either in the handful of larger supermarkets that were around, or in a local grocery shop.
 There was no Tesco, Auchan or Carrefour as yet.
 (Geant had the only hypermarket, which over the years would be taken over by Real and finally Auchan.
 Even Żabka hadn’t started yet.)

-Because these were the days when low-cost airlines were still a distant dream for Poland, the cheapest way of getting there was by taking a bus, a journey that lasted over 24 hours.
+Because these were the days when low-cost airlines were still a distant dream for Poland, the cheapest way of getting there was by taking a bus, a journey that lasted over 24 hours from the UK.
 If you wanted to fly, a return ticket would cost you well in excess of a 1000 zlotys, something unheard of these days unless it was last minute or peak time.
 But at least by taking the bus instead of the plane, I could pack two full suitcases, an amount (and weightload) that would have cost an awful lot of money in extra baggage fees for flights.
 Once I arrived in Opole (my girlfriend lived forty kilometres down the road) some four hours late, I remember just spending the rest of that day resting and being so happy to be with Joanna.

 But for my first two weeks, I remember the prospect of living in Poland permanently being very depressing.
 A few days after arrival, we took the train to Krakow and made straight to a city centre hotel that we'd stayed at previously (formerly a hostel/hotel, now the Hotel Wyspiański).
 As we were on a budget, we had to stay in one of the many rooms which consisted of four sets of bunk beds - and so sleeping up to eight people in one room.
 This would be our base until we found a place to rent, an act which itself was rather discouraging.
 The weather wasn't very good for those first two days or so, and much of the property we found was through looking at the small ads in the newspaper (no Gumtree or anything like that then, or easy access to the internet, which could only be done through internet cafés).
 We’d take a taxi and go to old, depressing places located well away from the central area.
 My memory is of only looking at rooms for rent in old houses, and I have to admit I just wanted to go home.
 I had already made up my mind that I could maybe stand this for just two years.